drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 ### 7. System Architecture:
 - Provide a detailed overview of the proposed system architecture including the tools and technologies that will be used to develop and deploy the system
-#### System Architecture Overview
-The proposed system architecture for this college room rental services is a three tier architecture which organises applications into three logical and physical computing tiers that is:
- - **presentation tier** or user interface that will present information and handle user interface for users.In this tier,  HTML, CSS, and JavaScript, along with a framework like React or Angular can be used  for building the user interface.
-- **application tier** that processes user requests and updates the price and number of days to be processed.
-By using a framework like Flask or Express.js for building RESTful APIs with a server-side language such as Node.js or Python.
-- **data tier** that will store and manage all the rental data.
-Depending on the requirements of the system, relational database management system (RDBMS) like MySQL or PostgreSQL, or MongoDB(a NoSQL database)

-Explain how the data will be stored, managed, and analyzed, as well as the hardware and software requirements needed to support the system.
+- Explain how the data will be stored, managed, and analyzed, as well as the hardware and software requirements needed to support the system.
-#### Data Storage, Management and Analysis

-Discuss the tools and frameworks that will be used for data visualization and analysis.
+- Discuss the tools and frameworks that will be used for data visualization and analysis.
-#### Tools and Frameworks

-Provide a flowchart or block diagram of the system architecture.
+- Provide a flowchart or block diagram of the system architecture.
-#### Flowchart and Block Diagram

 ### 8. Risks Assessment:
 - The risk assessment section identifies and assesses any potential risks that could impact the project, such as technical challenges, resource constraints, or changes in project requirements.